 User experience

 The one thing that’s a downside to Netflix’s user experience is that it can be difficult to find and browse all of the anime on their platform.
 You have to use secret codes to find exactly what you are looking for a lot of the time, which is somewhat of a headache.
 In my opinion, they have the worst search, especially when you are trying to find anime to watch.
 Looking for those secret codes?
-Here are all of the Netflix anime codes you can search.
+Here are all of the Netflix anime codes you can search for.

 The one thing they do well, though, is offer you recommendations based on your previous likes and watch history.
-Usually, I ignore recommendations because they tend to be off, but there have been many times when Netflix has recommended me anime series that I actually wanted to watch.
+Usually, I ignore recommendations because they tend to be off, but there have been many times when Netflix has recommended anime series that I wanted to watch.

 One of the best things about Netflix’s app, though, is that you can skip intros.
 This is a capability that other streaming services on this list do not have.
-I personally watch the intro on the first episode, or first few episodes I watch, but after that point, I like to skip it.
+I watch the intro on the first episode, or the first few episodes I watch, but after that point, I like to skip it.
 If you like to do the same, Netflix is the only one on this list that has a “Skip intro” function.

 Video quality